Instructions to Authors

 The prices in US dollars quoted here are for reprints ordered by and paid for by the author, or by a sponsoring non-profit organization, and only apply if orders are in our possession before the journal goes to press.
 There is a minimum order 20 copies; quantities above 50 copies will be charged for in multiples of 50 copies.

 |Pages||Per 20 copies||Per 50 copies||Per 100 copies|

 |1-4||US $50 (5,000 yen)||US $100 (10,000 yen)||US $200 (20,000 yen)|

 |5-6||US $60 (6,000 yen)||US $120 (12,000 yen)||US $240 (24,000 yen)|

 |7-8||US $70 (7,000 yen)||US $140 (14,000 yen)||US $280 (28,000 yen)|

 |9-10||US $80 (8,000 yen)||US $160 (16,000 yen)||US $320 (32,000 yen)|

 |11-12||US $90 (9,000 yen)||US $180 (18,000 yen)||US $360 (36,000 yen)|

 7. Methods of Payment

-- Please contact “ISC-Mendel-Cytologia@edu.k.u-tokyo.ac.jp” for information of your payment by accepted credit cards.
-We will send you the Web address (URL) where you can complete your credit card payment. .
+Please contact “ISC-Mendel-Cytologia@edu.k.u-tokyo.ac.jp” for information regarding your payment by credit card.
+We will send you the web address (URL) where you can complete your credit card payment.